tdegeus/pybind11_examples/05_numpy-2D_cpp-eigen/readme.md

 # Overview

-From both the Python side and the C++ side, this example features a custom `CustomVectorXd` class with one function `mul`.
-This class uses the [`Eigen`](http://eigen.tuxfamily.org/index.php?title=Main_Page) library.
+From both the Python and the C++ side, this example features a module `example` with two functions `det` and `inv`.
+This function uses the [`Eigen`](http://eigen.tuxfamily.org/index.php?title=Main_Page) library.
+As observed this trivially results in a wrapper that can accept NumPy-arrays.

-Furthermore, this example has a function `trans` (totally unrelated to the custom `CustomVectorXd` class).
-It's purpose is to show how to return a new `Eigen::VectorXi` (or `NumPy`-array).

-As observed the combination of PyBind11 and Eigen trivially results in a wrapper that can accept NumPy-arrays.

->   The `CustomVectorXd::mul` function also includes an example of a default value.
-From the Python-side also a keyword-argument is enabled.

 # Compiling